important alert

 Does Portland Fire & Rescue use the Candidate Physical Abilities Test (CPAT) for the physical requirement?

 Yes, for entry-level firefighter recruitments ONLY.
 The CPAT is a nationally standardized physical abilities test that assesses minimum fitness requirements for entry into the fire service.
 Washington and Oregon testing locations are available through the National Testing Network and Public Safety Testing.
 Applicants must use an authorized and licensed institution to complete the CPAT.
-If you anticipate applying for the upcoming entry-level firefighter recruitment in fall/winter 2025, schedule your CPAT now!
-It will be considered valid for the upcoming recruitment.
+If you anticipate applying for a future firefighter recruitment, schedule your CPAT now!
+Always keep a valid CPAT in hand.

 For questions, contact the recruiting office at fire.recruiter@portlandoregon.g…

 Can I complete the CPAT before the application period opens?
-(CPAT only required for entry-level recruitment)
+(CPAT required for entry-level recruitment)

 YES!
 And it's highly encouraged.
 A valid CPAT is required and must be completed within the timeframe indicated on the job posting.
 We always encourage potential applicants to prepare for the test and maintain a high level of fitness as a lifestyle.
 Note that scheduling a CPAT during an open application period or close to the application period may be challenging.
 Schedule a CPAT through the National Testing Network or Public Safety Testing

-If you anticipate applying for the upcoming entry-level firefighter recruitment in fall/winter 2025, schedule your CPAT now!
+If you anticipate applying for the upcoming entry-level firefighter recruitment in October 2025, schedule your CPAT now!
 It will be considered valid for the upcoming recruitment.

 Can I complete the CPAT at any licensed and authorized facility?